 Seasonal Thermal Energy Storage

-Seasonal Thermal Energy Storage ("STES") is the storage of heat energy from the time it is available in summer until the time it is needed in winter.
+Seasonal Thermal Energy Storage ("STES") is the storage of naturally occurring heat energy from the time it is available in summer until the time it is needed in winter.
 Heat can be stored on a large scale in ThermalBanks™in the ground.
 Alternative names for Thermal Energy Store are heat store and heat battery.
 Other terms like "GeoSolar" have also been used.
 Whatever the term used, you can be sure that ICAX will not "charge you the earth for charging the earth".

 Solar Thermal Energy Storage

-Solar Thermal Energy Storage ("STES") is the storage of heat energy from the time it is available in summer until the time it is needed in winter.
+Solar Thermal Energy Storage ("STES") is the storage of naturally occurring heat energy from the time it is available in summer until the time it is needed in winter.
 Heat can be stored on a large scale in ThermalBanks™ in the ground.

 Aquifer Thermal Energy Storage